Linked Context Tokens (LCT)

 What Is a Linked Context Token?

-An LCT is Web4's foundational presence primitive.
-Unlike a password (knowledge) or wallet address (cryptographic key), an LCT is a hardware-bound, witnessed, contextual proof of presence that verifies:
+More formally, an LCT is Web4's foundational presence primitive: a hardware-bound, witnessed, contextual proof of presence that verifies:

 - Where you are: Which physical device/platform (via hardware attestation)